 This course will rotate students through the cardiology department of various hospital professional labs and doctor’s offices to obtain clinical experience in electrocardiogram review, ambulatory ECG analysis, exercise tolerance testing, and continued patient care skills.

 The Cardiology Diploma Clinical 2 is for Cardiology students who have successfully completed required course prerequisites and have approval from the Clinical Coordinator.
-Clinical Applications must be downloaded from the D2L Cardiology Diploma Community Site and submitted to the appropriate folder in the dropbox.
+Clinical Applications must be downloaded from the Learning Hub Cardiology Diploma Community Site and submitted to the appropriate folder in the dropbox.

 Upon successful completion of this course, the student will be able to: